 Together with a logistics value chain ensures a competitive edge for firms over others in the market.
 Now, the question arises, what is last-mile delivery’s role in enhancing a logistics value chain?
 The answer is simple, last-mile delivery systems deal with the supply side of the value chain, which is the front face of a business.

 Why is Last Mile Most Important?

 The entire process of manufacturing a product and making it available for your customers remains dependent on the last mile delivery.
-Both first, and middle mile delivery are backend, and do not deal directly with consumers.
+Both first, and middle-mile delivery are backend and do not deal directly with consumers.
 The last-mile delivery system is your front face that engages with the customer.

-Now, if you take the last-mile delivery out of the picture, consumers need to either pick up their products physically from a store or distribution centre.
+Now, if you take the last-mile delivery out of the picture, consumers need to either pick up their products physically from a store or distribution center.
 So, a customer has to spend on the product, and even on the transport to bring it to their place.